 The amended rules allow certain court documents traditionally served by courier or certified first class postal mail to be served by email.
 Examples of documents that can now be served electronically include discovery notices, dispute notices associated with discovery requests, meet and confer notices and requests, and emergency motions.

 Lawyers who take advantage of the recent rule changes can reduce administrative time and costs when serving documents to opposing counsel and costs associated with couriers and certified first class or express mail.

 Before these benefits can be realized, lawyers need to understand two critical things:

-Just as lawyers understand it’s a good practice to retain a registered mailing receipt tracking slip when serving paper documents using certified postal mail, FedEx or another method to prove service is complete, this same concept applies to emailing documents as well.
-It’s for this reason savvy lawyers are using RPost’s Registered Email® service to obtain automatic receipts proving successful delivery of their served electronic documents.
+Many lawyers understand that it is good practice to retain a mailing receipt when serving paper documents using FedEx or another method, so that proof of completed service is available if needed.
+This concept applies to electronic documents, too.
+Because standard email does not provide proof of delivery or receipts, lawyers who serve documents using standard email expose themselves to claims of non-receipt.
+For this reason, savvy lawyers are using RPost’s Registered Email service to obtain automatic receipts proving successful delivery of their electronic documents.

 Today, RPost published a best practices guide discussing the amendments to TRCP 21a(a)(2) and TRAP 9.5(b).
 In the guide, RPost presents an opinion on what constitutes “complete” service for documents served by email and describes how lawyers using RPost’s Registered Email service can easily, legally and reliably prove completed service of documents by email.